CHO North South Railroad Crossings

 Sidewalk?
 Yes.

-A single sidewalk connects the JPA bridge to parallel neighborhood streets to the north and south.
+Dual sidewalks on the new JPA bridge connect to parallel neighborhood streets to the north and south.

 To answer "yes" to the question "sidewalk?"
-I was looking for provisions made for the safe passage of pedestrians.
-Crosswalks and curb-cuts were counted as provisions, a painted pedestrian lane or a dedicated mixed-use path would be counted as a sidewalk.
+I was looking for provisions made for the safe passage of pedestrians..
+What has been done at Shamrock isn't a sidewalk, but it is a good faith effort, a step in the right direction.